 However, there are other direct costs that can go into a product even if those costs don't pay for the material your product is made out of.
 Here are some common examples of direct costs you can attribute directly to your product:

-Sales commission: Every time a salesperson sells a unit of your product, he/she is paid commission.
+Every time a salesperson sells a unit of your product, he/she is paid commission.
 This is a direct cost to maintaining the value or your product.
+Compare how many units you'd like to sell with the commissions you'll pay every time they get sold.

 Click here to learn more about the types of variable costs you'll encounter when growing your business.